North Central High School (Indianapolis)

 North Central High School is a public high school in Indianapolis, Indiana, United States.
 It is part of the Metropolitan School District of Washington Township.
-North Central is an International Baccalaureate (IB) school.

 History

 North Central was established in 1956 in response to Washington Township's rapidly growing population and the desire of residents to have a local high school.
 Prior to this, students from the township attended Broad Ripple High School and Shortridge High School in Indianapolis.
 (At this time, most of the township was outside the city limits.)
 In 1963 the current facility was opened, and the original building was repurposed to Northview Middle School.

 Demographics

 For the 2015–2016 school year, enrollment was 3,636 students.
 41% were Black, 35% were white, 14% were Hispanic, 6% were multiracial, and 4% were Asian.
 42% qualified for free lunches and 6% of the student body qualified for reduced-price lunches.

 For the 2020–21 school year, enrollment was 3,754 students.
 Of these, 38% were Black, 33% were white, 19% were Hispanic, 6% were multiracial, and 4% were Asian.
 45% of students qualified for free lunches and 2% qualified for reduced-price lunches.